Is it Rape? She Was Asleep and He Didn’t Use a Condom

 And communication is key.

-Posted on January 28, 2011, in feminism, gender, rape, sexism, violence against women, women and tagged date rape, feminism, gender, Julian Assange, rape, sexism, sexual assault, stranger rape, violence against women, WikiLeaks founder, women.
+Posted on January 28, 2011, in feminism, gender, rape and sexual assault, sexism, violence against women, women and tagged date rape, feminism, gender, Julian Assange, rape and sexual assault, sexism, sexual assault, stranger rape, violence against women, WikiLeaks founder, women.
 Bookmark the permalink.
 7 Comments.